OUR SERVICES

 Claims System Review Objectives

-Discuss the computerized claims system and observe a demonstration of the system.
+• Discuss the claims system and observe a demonstration of the system.

-Discuss the claims adjudication capabilities of the system with the claims personnel and document its functions and processes.
+• Discuss the claims adjudication capabilities of the system with the client and document its functions and processes.

 Claims Office Review

-Through discussions with claims administration personnel and through observation of claim office workflow and operation, we obtain and document an understanding of claim office procedures Then discuss with claims personnel the procedures in place to ensure quality control of claims processing and payment.
+By engaging in discussions with claims administration personnel and observing claim office workflow and operations, we acquire and document an understanding of claim office procedures.
+Subsequently, we engage with claims personnel to explore the procedures implemented for quality control in claims processing and payment.

 Claims Adjudication Process

-Define a claim sample item as an EOB.
+• Define a claim sample item as an Explanation of Benefits (EOB).